-a.
-That the proposed nonconforming use does not encourage or set a precedent for additional nonconforming uses within the area; and b.
+- a.
+That the proposed nonconforming use does not encourage or set a precedent for additional nonconforming uses within the area; and - The Commission finds the proposed extension of the nonconforming uses do not encourage or set a precedent for additional nonconforming uses within the area. - b.
 That the proposed nonconforming use is developed to a similar or greater level of conformity with the development standards as set forth in this title as compared to the level of development of the surrounding properties.